 Potomac Edison utility assistance programs.

 Potomac Edison administers several emergency assistance programs for low income customers.
-Some programs are funded by the state of Maryland and federal government.
+Some programs that help pay electric, gas or heat bills are funded by the state of Maryland and federal government.
 Other options exist for situations such as a medical emergency, or customers can look into payment plans and other direct aid that Potomac Edison administers.
 A number of resources can assist those customers who are in need of help due to some type of special situation or hardship.
+Find more details below on how to apply for help.

 State of Maryland and federal government programs